What Is Permissive Use Car Insurance?

 Collision Coverage Applies to Your Vehicle

 If a permissive user damages your car in an at-fault accident, your collision coverage pays for repairs minus your deductible.
-The claim goes on your policy, not theirs, which can affect your renewal rate at the next policy term.
-A deductible of $500 or $1,000 applies regardless of who was at fault.
+The claim goes on your policy, not theirs.
+That can affect your renewal rate at the next term.

 firstAidKit icon

-Medical Payments or PIP Extends to Permissive Users
+Medical Payments and PIP Extend to Permissive Users

 Medical payments coverage (MedPay) and personal injury protection (PIP), where required by state law, extend to anyone driving your vehicle with permission.
-If the permissive user carries no health insurance, this coverage becomes the primary source of injury payment after an accident.
-Pairing this with uninsured motorist coverage fills the gap when the other driver in the accident has no policy of their own.
+If the permissive user carries no health insurance, this coverage becomes their primary source of injury payment after an accident.

 What Permissive Use Doesn't Cover